Super Bowl XI: Post-game

 Stabler finished the game with 12 out of 19 pass completions for 180 yards and 1 touchdown.
 Davis, who was the top rusher in the game, gained 137 yards on just 16 rushing attempts, an average of 8.5 yards per carry.
 Of Davis' 16 carries, 11 were runs to the left side, which is where the blocking of guard Gene Upshaw, tackle Art Shell and Casper dominated defensive end Jim Marshall and linebacker Wally Hilgenberg.
-Marshall made no tackles in the game and Hilgenberg made only two.
+The Raiders respected the Vikings defensive stars but felt that Upshaw and Shell were so much bigger and stronger than Marshall, Hilgenberg and Alan Page that they would neutralize the Vikings' exceptional quickness and dominate the line of scrimmage; this plan was successful as Marshall made no tackles in the game and Hilgenberg made only two.
 Oakland set a new rushing record for the Super Bowl with 266 yards gained.
 As of Super Bowl LVI, only the Washington Redskins have rushed for more yards, doing so in both Super Bowls XVII and XXII.
-The Raiders had 52 rushing carries, becoming the third consecutive Viking S. B. opponent to rush more than 50 times.
+The Raiders had 52 rushing carries, becoming the third consecutive Viking Super Bowl opponent to rush more than 50 times.

-Fred Biletnikoff earned MVP honors after his 4 receptions for 79 yards; his selection has been widely praised historically because the voters recognized that while his overall numbers weren't overwhelming (until Cooper Kupp was the MVP of Super Bowl LVI, Biletnikoff was the only wide receiver to earn such an honor despite not having at least 100 yards of catches), it was recognized that his plays both produced the majority of Oakland's points and were the key to making the game a rout for the Raiders.
+Fred Biletnikoff earned MVP honors after his 4 receptions for 79 yards; his selection has been widely praised historically because the voters recognized while his overall numbers weren't overwhelming (until Cooper Kupp was the MVP of Super Bowl LVI, Biletnikoff was the only wide receiver to earn such an honor despite not having at least 100 yards receiving), his plays set up three of Oakland's TDs and were the key to making the game a rout for the Raiders.
 Casper finished the game with 4 receptions for 70 yards and 1 touchdown.
 Colzie returned 4 punts for a Super Bowl record 43 yards.
 Foreman had a solid performance for Minnesota, contributing 44 rushing yards and 62 receiving yards.
 Tarkenton completed 17 out of 35 pass attempts for 205 yards, 1 touchdown, and 2 interceptions.
 White recorded 163 total yards, catching 5 passes for 77 yards and 1 touchdown, rushing once for 7 yards, and returning 4 kickoffs for 79 yards.
 The Raiders won their first Super Bowl and according to Brown, winning Super Bowl XI "made up for the other Raiders who came before and didn't have a chance to participate on a winning Super Bowl team.
 This victory meant not only a lot to me, it meant a lot to the entire Raider organization."
 The win was particularly satisfying for Brown, who scored a Super Bowl touchdown and earned his first championship ring after 14 years of professional football.